Error-in-my-code/Just-testing-things/README.md

 # Just-testing-things
-Testing for practice with github
+Testing for practice with github and to get the 'CreAtE a RePoSItoRy' button out of my face